If you are looking for information on how to start a food blog in India and make money from it, then this is the only guide you will ever need.

 Most people ask me, why do I need a business plan, if my objective of running a food blog doesn’t have anything to do with business.
 So here is the response that I give everyone.

-You too might just start your food blog as a hobby.
+You too might just begin your food blog as a hobby.
 But, sometime down the line you will still need a definite plan on what you want to do with the blog.
 You will just not be adding recipes after recipes and spend a lot of time promoting your blog, just for fun.
 There will be something that you might be expecting in return.
 This business plan is for that day.

 What should go into your business plan?